-All new development proposals should include appropriate measures to minimise their impact on the Neighbourhood Plan Area by including:
+All new development proposals should include appropriate measures to minimise their impact on the Neighbourhood Development Plan Area by providing:

 - a.
 Safe and suitable access; - b.
-Measures to reduce road speeds; - c.
+Any necessary and appropriate traffic management measures: - c.
 Off-road car parking that avoids the use of large areas of hardstandings, particularly using materials more appropriate to urban locations.
 All car parking should be appropriately sited and screened within the landscape; and - d.
 Access to public transport including the creation of permissive footpaths to bus stops, where appropriate.